apos37/dev-debug-tools/readme.txt

 10. Check API statuses

 == Changelog ==
+= 2.0.4.1 = // TODO:
+* Tweak: Added customize_changeset post type to ignore list on Activity Log (which happens when you Publish on the Customizer)

 = 2.0.4 =
 * Update: Added option on settings to choose which menu items you want to include to minimize clutter
 * Fix: Recommended plugin missing thumbnail